Does Alcohol Cause Depression And Mental Health Problems?

 Additionally, while there may be certain aspects of both disorders that can be treated at the same time, and there can be correlations between the two, the misuse of alcohol and depression are generally two separate and complex issues with symptoms that should be targeted separately.

 For example, psychotherapy can help with the treatment of depression, and it can also help you explore the reasons that compel you to drink.
-However, alcoholism may require assistance from addiction specialists at a treatment center, and depression may warrant the use of medication in some situations.
+However, alcohol use disorder may require assistance from addiction specialists at a treatment center, and depression may warrant the use of medication in some situations.

 Therapy can be useful for treating depression, which may also help with alcohol misuse.
 If you address alcohol use issues but not depression, it may be challenging not to relapse without investigating and learning how to cope with depression.

-Cognitive behavioral therapy (CBT) is often used to help individuals who are living with depression, and it may also prove useful for those living with alcohol use disorder.
-CBT usually aims to help a person recognize and change their negative thoughts and beliefs.
-Some research shows that combining CBT with motivational interviewing may help those with comorbid alcohol use disorder and major depression.
+Cognitive behavioral therapy (CBT) is often used to help individuals with depression, and it may also prove useful for those with alcohol use disorder.
+CBT aims to help a person recognize and change their negative thoughts.
+Some research from 2013 shows that combining CBT with motivational interviewing may help those with comorbid alcohol use disorder and major depression.

 When you’re facing alcohol use disorder and depression, you may find it difficult to seek help, even if you believe you need to do so.
-Feelings of shame, guilt, and embarrassment can make it difficult to sit down with a therapist in person or sit in a waiting room with other people.
-Additionally, depression may limit your energy and motivation, and therefore make it difficult to leave the home.
-Online therapy offers a potentially more convenient and discrete option.
+Shame, guilt, and embarrassment can make it difficult to sit down with a therapist in person or sit in a waiting room with other people.
+Additionally, depression may limit your energy and motivation, therefore making it difficult to leave the home.
+Online therapy may offer a more convenient option.
 Since you can meet with your therapist from anywhere with a strong internet connection, you can even attend your appointments from home.

 A review of research studies reports that online CBT can be even more effective than in-person CBT at reducing the symptoms of depression.
 Additionally, individuals attending online therapy typically felt just as satisfied with their treatment as those attending in-person therapy.